List of Zimbabwe national cricket captains: Test match captains

-As of February 2023, 12 cricketers have captained the Zimbabwean cricket team for at least one Test match.
-The table of results is complete to the second Test against West Indies on 14 February 2023, the last Test in which Zimbabwe have played.
+As of August 2025, 13 cricketers have captained the Zimbabwean cricket team for at least one Test match.
+The table of results is complete up to the second and last Test against New Zealand on 9 August 2025, the last Test in which Zimbabwe have played.
 Where a player has a dagger (†) next to a Test match series in which he captained at least one Test, that denotes that player deputised for the appointed captain or was appointed for a minor proportion in a series.

 Zimbabwe played their first Test match, after regaining their Test status, against Bangladesh at the Harare Sports Club in Harare.
 The only Test started on Thursday 4 August 2011.
 Bangladesh won the toss and elected to field first.
 Zimbabwe won the Test on day five by 130 runs.
 Since then they won three Tests more, two against Bangladesh and one against Pakistan.

 One Day International captains

-As of January 2023, 23 cricketers have captained the Zimbabwean cricket team for at least one One Day International.The table of results is complete up to the third and final ODI against Ireland in January 2023.
+As of February 2025, 23 cricketers have captained the Zimbabwean cricket team for at least one One Day International.The table of results is complete up to the third and final ODI against Ireland in February 2025.

 1Andy Flower and Grant Flower are brothers.

 Twenty20 International captains

-Two cricketers have captained the Zimbabwean cricket team for at least one Twenty20 international.The table of results is complete up to the third and final match against Scotland in September 2021.
+As of August 2025, 11 cricketers have captained the Zimbabwean cricket team for at least one Twenty20 international.The table of results is complete up to the tri-series match against New Zealand in July 2025.